KevinSCLin/Kevin-Vlad-Test-Docs/docs/Excel-VBA-custom-table-headers.md

 ---
 layout: default
-title: Excel VBA Custom Chart Pattern Labels
+title: Excel VBA Custom Table Headers
 nav_order: 3
 ---

-# Customize Table Headers using Excel VBA
+# Customize Headers in a Large Table using Excel VBA
 {: .no_toc }

-This instruction will guide you to build a table with customized pattern table headers.
+This instruction will guide you on how to build a table with customized pattern table headers.
 {: .fs-6 .fw-300 }

 ## Table of contents